It’s just a $50 dashcam.

 I also have an e-velo trike.
 It too has a dash cam.
 I power the dash cam via the trikes 48v battery system.
 The Trike has a 48v-12 volt downconverter, so its a simple tap off the 12v side.
 I have a small box that holds my stuff.
 I cut a lens sized hole in it.
 Then I made a sling out of duct tape.
 This camera has been working great for the last 2 years.
 I’m very happy with the quality of the video and the durability of the camera. it’s a lot cheaper than a GoPro (which I have) and is perfect for the average Jill or Joe bike videos.

-Dashcams record in 1-3 and 5 minute sections, so if you want one continuous bike ride you’ll have to use an app to join them.
-Normally, I find I don’t want the entire ride documented so this system works great for me.
+Dashcams record in 1-3 and 5 minute sections.
+I’m an Apple person, so if you want one continuous bike ride I have to drop the file into iMovie to join them.
+Normally, I find I don’t want the entire ride documented.
+It gets boring, so this system works great for me.

 If you have Apple devices be sure to get the cameras with Mov.
-I download to my phone normally via an adapter or to my laptop.
+I download to my phone or my laptop via an adapter.

 Formats like AVI are only for the PC computers